frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/quality-inspection.md

 A single Quality Inspection consists of many Quality Checks (Parameters) within it.
 Each of these checks could be [Numeric](#31-numeric-quality-checks), [Non-numeric](#32-non-numeric-value-based-quality-checks) or [Formula Based](#33-formula-based-quality-checks).

 ### 3.1 Numeric Quality Checks
-Numeric Quality Checks include all checks that require number based readings and acceptance criteria.
+Numeric Quality Checks include all checks that require number-based readings and acceptance criteria.

 E.g. checking if a reading is in a certain range.